Towns & Places:

 In the spring of 1847, the Kanza tribe was moved on to the land embraced within the limits of the reservation.
 Up until this time, no white men had settled in the area.
 However, that changed in the fall of 1847 when Seth M. Hays, a citizen of Westport, Missouri, obtained a license from the government to trade with the Indians; he soon resettled near the Kanza reservation and established a trading post at what would become Council Grove.
 Other traders followed soon, including the Choteau Brothers in 1848 and a trader named Kennedy in 1849.

 In 1850, the Methodist Episcopal Church entered into a contract with the government to establish a school for the education of the Kanza Indians.
-The same year, the Board of Missions erected a stone mission at Council Grove.
+The Board of Missions erected a stone mission at Council Grove the same year.
 Besides the mission school, several other buildings were also constructed in 1850; among them was a depot for storing government supplies and other military materials.
 The mail company also put up several buildings.
-All the inhabitants in Morris County were either employed by the government or working for companies that had contracts with the government, numbering about 25 in all.
+All the inhabitants in Morris County were either employed by the government or working for companies with contracts with the government, numbering about 25.

 In 1854, Kansas became a Territory by passing the Kansas-Nebraska Bill.
 Andrew Horatio Reeder was appointed as the first governor of the new territory.
 Soon after that, with a full corps of staff officers, he arrived at Council Grove, where he contemplated making the capital.
 He failed, however, because the land required could not be obtained from the Indians.

-Until this time, no attempts at settlement had been made anywhere else in the county until a man named J.C.
+Until this time, no attempts at settlement had been made anywhere else in the county until J.C.
 Munkers took a claim upon what became known as Munkers’ Creek in 1854.

-One of the first official acts of Governor Reeder was to order an election for members of the Territorial Legislature.
+One of Governor Reeder’s first official acts was to order an election for members of the Territorial Legislature.
 During this time, excitement was running high in the region as new settlers sought control over the territory as a Free State or a Pro-Slavery State.
 Two men, one from each party, were submitted for the legislature.

 A.I.
 Baker was the Free-State candidate, and Mobillon McGee was the pro-slavery candidate.
 The election was held on March 30, 1855, and Baker fairly won.
 However, on some trumped-up cause, McGee contested the seat with him, and as the first legislature was comprised mainly of pro-slavery advocates, Baker was denied the seat and replaced with McGee.
 One of the first duties of the legislature, since referred to as the “Bogus Legislature,” was to divide a large portion of the territory into counties.
 What would later become Morris County was first named Wise County for Henry A. Wise, who would later become the Governor of Virginia during the John Brown seizure of Harper’s Ferry.
 The county was combined with other adjacent counties for its management, judicial, and revenue purposes.